pretix/pretix/doc/user/events/widget.rst

 * If you use the campaigns plugin, you can pass a campaign ID as a value to ``data-campaign``.
 This way, all orders made through this widget will be counted towards this campaign.

 * If you use the tracking plugin, you can enable cross-domain tracking.
-Use the HTML code to embed the widget and add one the following code snippets.
-Make sure to replace all occurrences of <MEASUREMENT_ID> with your Google Analytics MEASUREMENT_ID (G-XXXXXXXX)
+Please note: when you run your pretix-shop on a subdomain of your main tracking domain, then you do not need cross-domain tracking as tracking automatically works across subdomains.
+See `Using a custom domain <https://docs.pretix.eu/en/latest/user/organizers/domain.html>` for how to set this up.

-  Please also make sure to add the embedding website to your `Referral exclusions
+  Please make sure to add the embedding website to your `Referral exclusions
   <https://support.google.com/analytics/answer/2795830>`_ in your Google Analytics settings.

   Add Google Analytics as you normally would with all your `window.dataLayer` and `gtag` configurations.
 Also add the